-The process of federal eminent domain is based upon different procedure, and often different legal precedent, than the states.
-Frequently, the federal government, and its associated regulatory agencies, have broader constitutional power to condemn and acquire the property interests of private citizens.
-The federal government, unlike many state jurisdictions, may have the ability to walk away from an eminent domain case after filing suit to condemn a property.
+The eminent domain process, procedures, and precedent vary significantly between federal and state courts.
+Frequently, the federal government and its associated regulatory agencies have broader constitutional power to acquire the property interests of private citizens.
+For example, unlike many state jurisdictions, the federal government also has the ability to abandon an eminent domain case even after it has filed a suit to condemn a property.
 The multi-layered nuances of federal eminent domain law warrant sophisticated and skilled counsel with knowledge and experience of the federal process.

-Gravel Company Acquisition: The EPA filed a lawsuit to take a “rock dock” in Bay City, Michigan for a Federal marine project.
-The U.S. Government estimated compensation for the property to be $1.3 Million.
-The federal appraiser considered the property as a simple, vacant parcel suitable for redevelopment.
-Ackerman & Ackerman settled the case out of court after extensive legal discovery.
-We were able prove distinct and elevated value of the facility because of its unique attributes as a marina.
-The negotiated settlement for the property was $4.275 Million.
+Gravel Company Acquisition: The EPA filed a lawsuit to take a “rock dock” in Bay City, Michigan, for a federal marine project.
+The federal government appraised the property as a vacant parcel suitable for redevelopment and estimated that it was worth $1,300,000.
+After extensive discovery, Ackerman & Ackerman settled the case out of court.
+During the discovery period, Ackerman & Ackerman demonstrated the increased value of the facility resulting from its unique attributes as a marina.
+The negotiated settlement for the property was $4,275,000.

-The settlement came after Columbia Gas Transmission attempted to acquire 356 acres surrounding a reservoir of the Weaver Storage Field in Richfield County, Ohio.
-Columbia initially offered $50,000 for the land.
+Gas Storage Condemnation: In another case, Ackerman & Ackerman represented a group of landowners in the Eastern Division of the Northern District of Ohio.
+As background, Columbia Gas Transmission sought to acquire 356 acres surrounding the reservoir of the Weaver Storage Field in Richfield County, Ohio.
+Columbia Gas Transmission initially offered $50,000 for the land.

-Acquisition of Downtown Parcel in Cleveland, Ohio: The Ohio Department of Transportation wanted to acquire a prime portion of land at a privately-owned rail yard to build a highway exchange for Interstate 90.
+Acquisition of Downtown Parcel in Cleveland, Ohio: The Ohio Department of Transportation sought to acquire prime real estate in a privately-owned rail yard to build a highway exchange for Interstate 90.